ISEP-1190402/desofs2025_wed_pbs_3/Deliverables/Phase 2 - Sprint 2/Documentation/keycloak.md

         "grant_type": "password"
         }
   ```
-Note: If client library-client is public, then there is no secret.
+Note: Client library-client is public, then there is no secret.

 ### Security Features